coil-kt/coil/docs/upgrading_to_coil3.md

 !!!
 Note
     The doc is a work in progress and will be improved before the final Coil 3.0 release.

-Coil 3 is the next major version of Coil that supports [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/) and includes performance and API improvements.
+Coil 3 is the next major version of Coil that has a number of major improvements:

+- Full support for [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/).
+Coil supports all major targets (Android, iOS, JVM, JS, and [WASM](https://coil-kt.github.io/coil/sample/)) and works with [Compose Multiplatform Resources](https://www.jetbrains.com/help/kotlin-multiplatform-dev/compose-multiplatform-resources.html) without issue.
+- Support for multiple networking libraries (Ktor and OkHttp).
+Alternatively, Coil can be used without a network dependency if you only need to load local/static files.
+- Significant improvements to the Compose integration.
+Faster runtime performance (benchmarks coming).
+Better support for `@Preview` rendering.
+- Important fixes for bugs that required breaking existing behaviour.

 This document provides a high-level overview of the main changes from Coil 2 to Coil 3 and highlights any breaking or important changes.
 It does not cover every binary incompatible change or small behaviour changes.

 Using Coil 3 in a Compose Multiplatform project?
 Check out the [`samples`](https://github.com/coil-kt/coil/tree/3.x/samples/compose) repository for examples.